AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-models.md

        >[!CAUTION]
        >
-       >When manually updating data type Property Names, note that names must contain only Latin characters, numerical digits and underscore "_" as special character.
+       >When manually updating a data type **Property Name**, note that names must contain only Latin characters, numerical digits and underscore "_" as special character.
        >
        >If models created in earlier versions of AEM contain illegal characters, please remove or update those characters.